St Ann’s students are predominantly undergraduates though we also have a few postgraduates.

 St Ann’s College Library is open for students to use 24 hours a day, and can also be used as a quiet study area.
 As well as text books, it has a wide range of reference materials and an extensive fiction section.

-Our College Librarian, Heidi Gill, will order in texts for specific courses if they are not already available, sparing students’ expense on books.
+Our Director or Learning, Dr Tamara Agnew, will order in texts for specific courses if they are not already available, sparing students’ expense on books.

 Microscopes, a stethoscope and skeletons are available for use by medical and dental students.

 The sound-proofed Music Room provides the ideal space for students of music to practice.
 It holds a number of instruments including a baby grand piano and a drum kit.

 A fully equipped Drafting Room supports the needs of students of architecture, engineering and design.